marcopellegrinoo/RISE-ImagesTimeSeries-Extensions/README.md

 Each method generates perturbations using **Gaussian noise** and evaluates how these perturbations impact the model's predictions.
 The result is a measure of the importance of different regions (spatial) and time steps (temporal).

-For more detailed descriptions, refer to the thesis document linked here: [Thesis PDF](link-to-thesis).
+For more detailed descriptions, refer to the thesis document linked here: [Article PDF](link-to-thesis).